joaoppeters/joaoppeters/README.md

 ## Hi there 👋

-- Electrical Engineering graduated with emphasis on Power Systems
+- Power Systems Electrical Engineer
 - Enjoy adventuring myself into Programming
-- Sports Enthusiast, working on Sports Data Science projects as a hobby
+- Data Science Enthusiast, working on Sports Data projects as a hobby

 <br />